Guided Fishing Trip Frequently Asked Questions

 Can/Should I bring food or drinks on board?

 Absolutely!
 This is encouraged.
 Please be respectful of others who may have allergies.
-There are no provisions for cooking, re-heating, or refrigerating things while onboard so any food will need to be cooked ahead of time.
+Any food will need to be cooked ahead of time.

 How much stuff can I bring?